lkyungho/traffic-light-controller/README.md

 ## 2. Descriptions of the modules
 ### (1) Clock Divider
-User can make own clock pulses by counting system clock pulses with **`prd`**.
+User can make own clock pulses by dividing system clock pulses by desired values.
-> prd is contant data type, and user can set desired clock pulses by changing values of “prd”
+> **`prd`** is contant data type, and user can set desired clock pulses by changing values of “prd”
 >
 > User clock frequency = System clock frequency * [1 / 2 x (prd + 1)]
 ```vhdl